jlarosee/m35-knowledge-base/lijin.md

 Frustrations?
 - pacing is good!
-- some of tickets are over scoped
+- some of tickets are over scoped - kpi

 Do you feel clear on priorities?